dotnet/docs/docs/machine-learning/tutorials/movie-recommmendation.md

 ![estimator image](./media/movie-recommendation/estimator.png)

-The recommendation training algorithm you will use for training your model is an an example of an `Estimator`.
+The recommendation training algorithm you will use for training your model is an example of an `Estimator`.

 Build an `Estimator` with the following steps: